Heat exchanger: Selection

-Monitoring and maintenance
+Monitoring

 Online monitoring of commercial heat exchangers is done by tracking the overall heat transfer coefficient.
 The overall heat transfer coefficient tends to decline over time due to fouling.

 By periodically calculating the overall heat transfer coefficient from exchanger flow rates and temperatures, the owner of the heat exchanger can estimate when cleaning the heat exchanger is economically attractive.

-Integrity inspection of plate and tubular heat exchanger can be tested in situ by the conductivity or helium gas methods.
-These methods confirm the integrity of the plates or tubes to prevent any cross contamination and the condition of the gaskets.

-Mechanical integrity monitoring of heat exchanger tubes may be conducted through Nondestructive methods such as eddy current testing.
+Maintenance, Inspection, and Testing

+Maintaining the safety and establishing the inspection interval of a heat exchanger can be the result of a risk assessment or more broadly a good manufacturing practice.
+Many industries use heat exchangers to cool products: milk, food, beer, active pharmaceutical ingredients that may be more stringently and prescriptively regulated by a governing body, the FDA (through the FSMA) or CFIA using various industry standards: 3-A.

+Heat exchanges can be maintained through Tubular NDT and other techniques for optimal performance, to possibly prevent cross contamination, or leaks using various inspection and testing methods: